AqsaAliRazaJamali/portfolio/README.md

 ## 📌 About Me

 I am a Computer Science student at Sukkur IBA University with a strong interest in full-stack engineering, AI-powered applications, and privacy-first software design.
-I enjoy building intelligent systems that combine logic, design, and real-world problem solving — from LLM-integrated tools and MERN stack applications to client-side security tools and interactive web apps.
+I enjoy building intelligent systems that combine logic, design, and real-world problem solving, from LLM-integrated tools and MERN stack applications to client-side security tools and interactive web apps.

 ---